A BRIGHTER PATH TO SUCCESSFUL THERAPY

 “I remember reading articles by Dr. Rosalind Picard in the ’90s, about how, one day, an avatar technology would be used to help those on the spectrum.
 When I managed to make it possible, it began a journey that I will never forget.
 Seeing how I’ve helped make a difference is so rewarding,” Jesch commented.

-Jesch (shown above at the controls) has created “Avatar Adventures,” which are weekly, 30-minute sessions where he connects with a young person and their parent or therapist via a remote conference call.
+Jesch (shown above at the controls) has created “Avatar Adventures,” which are weekly, 25-minute sessions where he connects with a young person and their parent or therapist via a remote conference call from his virtual clinic.
 On his end, he is controlling one of his animated “Digital Puppets,” and on the other end, a child with autism is observing and interacting as best as he or she can, always under the guidance of another adult, in the family home or office.

 Prior to the session, Jesch meets with the parent and the therapist to discuss the child’s situation, goals for intervention and likes/dislikes, so he has a background going into the call.
 Together, they choose the most appropriate character and plan the session to incorporate additional graphics and elements that will hold the child’s attention.